scokobro/pandoc-abbreviations/README.md

 # pandoc-abbreviations
-Pandoc filter in python to replace listed abbreviations with their expansions.
+Python filter for [pandoc](http://pandoc.org/index.html), replaces user-defined abbreviations with their expansions.

 # This project's aim
 This project was created to provide a simple alternative to the kind of user-definable macros available in LaTeX, for instance...